 Metformin is the only medication approved by the FDA to treat prediabetes.
 It works by stopping the liver from producing excess glucose.
 For some people, metformin also helps them lose weight.
 It can be an option for people who aren’t ready or able to make lifestyle changes right away.
 Metformin also is a medication that can be discontinued as soon as blood sugar levels are at goal, and healthy lifestyle habits have become routine.

 A health-care professional can order a blood test to check and see if your deficient in these and other nutrients, for example, chromium, biotin, and N-acetyl cysteine.
 These also are nutrients that have research supporting their role in improving insulin sensitivity.3 Check with a health-care professional before taking supplements.
 You may need to find one with this specialized knowledge such as a naturopathic doctor, nutritionist, or integrative medicine doctor.

 A personal trainer can be helpful if you are having a hard time putting together an exercise plan for yourself.
 There are a lot of self-care resources too.
 Eating healthier, exercising, and losing weight are ways to improve your health, and are key to prediabetes treatment.

 Absolutely!
 The best way to prevent prediabetes are to

-eat a healthy low glycemic index diet, and
+- Eat a healthy low glycemic index diet, and

-handle stress in healthy ways.
+- Handle stress in healthy ways.

 If you had gestational diabetes, you may want to pay special attention to adopting the habits discussed in this article.
+Take action earlier.

 Unfortunately, most Americans with prediabetes don’t make healthy changes or aren’t empowered to take control of their health.
 Because of this, most people with prediabetes do progress to diabetes.
 But the good news is, and what research proves, is that with physical activity and healthier foods 58% of new cases of diabetes can be prevented.